-COMMENTS: Is the intention behind this study to (attempt to) counter the many studies that show porn use has negative effects on relationships?
+COMMENTS: Is the intention behind this study to (attempt to) counter the nearly 60 studies that show porn use has negative effects on relationships?
 The two main problems with this study are:

-- It does not contain a representative sample.
-Whereas most studies show that a tiny minority of porn users’ partners use porn, in this study 95% of the women used porn on their own.
-And 85% of the women had used porn since the beginning of the relationship (in some cases for years).
+1) It does not contain a representative sample.
+Whereas most studies show that a tiny minority of females in long-term relationships use porn, in this study 95% of the women used porn on their own.
+And 83% of the women had used porn since the beginning of the relationship (in some cases for years).
 Those rates are higher than in college-aged men!
 In other words, the researchers appear to have skewed their sample to produce the results they were seeking.

 A bit more.
 There were 430 participants and who provided a total of 3963 responses to 42 open-ended questions about the effects of pornography use on their couple relationship.
 The researchers identified 66 “themes,” with each theme represented by between 621 and 5 individual responses.
 Despite these fatal flaws and despite the negative effects reported by some of their sample, the researchers claimed porn’s impact was overwhelmingly positive.

 A few excerpts from the study showing that some couples reported significant negative effects from porn use: